 Gregory loved to dress nicely and always stepped out looking sharp.
 His signature item was his many hats.
 Later in life it was his signature scarves, canes and many pairs of reading glasses that sparked his fly.

 Gregory accepted God as his Lord and Savior at an early age and was also baptized early in life.
 He loved God and no matter where he was, he would always give God the praise.

 He leaves behind in his memory his wife Carolyn Jackson; five children Jonathan McKinley, Sr. (Estrilla), Nicole Jackson, Brian Graham, Sr. (India), Jewel Jackson, and Camille Jackson (his two children, Tecola Kidd and Jamal Jackson, preceded him in death); seven grandchildren Javon McKinley, Brijon McKinley, Kayla Jackson, Jonathan McKinley, II, Brian Graham, Jr., Kraig Long and Jaxon Graham; seven brothers Oscar Jr., Gerald, Jamie, Jimmie, Paul, Steve, Maurice (his brother Mark preceded him in death); three sisters, Janice, Phyllis, and Carmen (his sister, Rosalind Jackson-Lewis, preceded him in death); twenty nieces and nephews, ten great nieces and nephews and a host of other family members and friends.

 Gregory will be deeply missed but never forgotten, his memory will live on forever until we meet again.

-To send flowers to the family of Gregory Jackson, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Gregory Jackson, please visit Tribute Store

 Proudly Serving the Washington, DC Metro Area